 You spend time in a variety of work environments.
 In the field, you collect data and samples from wetlands.
-In the lab you analyze the data and samples that were collected from the wetland.
-In the office you interpret information and develop project proposals, as well as coordinate resources to implement the project.
-It is a good feeling knowing that you had a large part in many wetland areas.
+In the lab, you analyze the data and samples that were collected from the wetland.
+In the office, you interpret information and develop project proposals, as well as coordinate resources to implement the project.

-Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as a wetland biologist:
+Duties vary significantly from job to job, but the following list includes typical job duties that wetland biologists might encounter:

 Wetland biologists work in a variety of locations including, but not limited to: